-Johnny Depp Going Bankrupt Is Nothing New Among Hollywood Celebrities
+Johnny Depp Allegedly Going Bankrupt Is Nothing New Among Hollywood Celebrities

-Johnny Depp’s bankrupt news may not be so surprising seeing how much the actor spends on so many expensive things.
+Johnny Depp bankruptcy rumors may not be so surprising seeing how much the actor spends on so many expensive things.
 What may surprise some people is that a lot of celebrities like Depp struggle to stay afloat financially.

 According to Pakistan Today, the star of the Pirates of the Caribbean franchise has been spending a lot since 2000.
-They said Depp spends at least $2 million a month, which he allots $300,000 of that amount to purchase wine.
+They said Depp spends at least $2 million a month, and he allots $300,000 of that amount to purchase wine.

-Pakistan Today also said that Johnny Depp spent $18 million on a yacht, $75 million on 14 houses, which comprised of a French chateau, mansions in Hollywood, island getaways in the Bahamas, penthouse lofts in LA and a large horse farm in Kentucky.
+Pakistan Today also said that Johnny Depp spent $18 million on a yacht as well as $75 million on 14 houses, which comprised of a French chateau, mansions in Hollywood, island getaways in the Bahamas, penthouse lofts in L.A., and a large horse farm in Kentucky.

-In addition to that the Black Mass star purchased 45 luxury cars, some private planes and he even employs a staff of 40 people.
+In addition to that, the Black Mass star purchased 45 luxury cars and some private planes, and he even employs a staff of 40 people.

-If that wasn’t enough, Johnny Depp’s bankrupt woes shouldn’t be a surprise since he even spent $3 million just to shoot Hunter S. Thompson’s ashes out of a cannon.
+If that wasn’t enough, Johnny Depp’s rumored bankruptcy woes shouldn’t be a surprise since he even spent $3 million just to shoot Hunter S. Thompson’s ashes out of a cannon.

 Thompson and Depp have been good friends when the writer was still alive and Depp even portrayed one of the writer’s characters when he starred in a film adaptation of The Rum Diary, one of Hunter S. Thompson’s novels.

-When asked about Thompson’s strange wish to be sent off on a cannon Depp said, “All I’m doing is trying to make sure his last wish comes true, I just want to send my pal out the way he wants to go out.”
+When asked about Thompson’s strange wish to be sent off on a cannon, Depp said, “All I’m doing is trying to make sure his last wish comes true, I just want to send my pal out the way he wants to go out.”

-But all of these over-the-top spending has resulted to Johnny Depp going bankrupt and according to The Management Group (TMG), the firm that guided Depp in his finances and who is now suing him for an unpaid loan, they warned him several times before to curb his lavish spending otherwise he’ll end up broke.
+But all of these over-the-top spending has resulted to Johnny Depp going bankrupt, and according to The Management Group (TMG), the firm that guided Depp in his finances and who is now suing him for an unpaid loan, they warned him several times before to curb his lavish spending.

 TMG said that they have tried their best to protect Depp from going bankrupt and they even tried to help him protect his image.
 The firm’s lawsuit came about when they gave the actor a “multimillion-dollar loan” to escape an embarrassing situation.

-Johnny Depp’s bankrupt woes started when he asked for a huge loan before.
-When the bank demanded for the repayment he couldn’t gather enough funds to make it.
+Johnny Depp’s alleged bankruptcy woes started when he asked for a huge loan before.
+When the bank demanded for the repayment, he couldn’t gather enough funds to make it.
 TMG stepped in and gave the actor the money to settle the debt so as to keep his financial situation under tight wraps from the public.

 Now the firm that used to work for Depp is suing the actor for not settling his $4.2 million debt to them and they are launching a foreclosure on the actor’s properties.